-With Lyda Hill’s long-standing family history in both North Texas and Colorado Springs, we will continue to make strategic philanthropic investments in projects that will transform these communities.
-We also will continue to support and sponsor events and campaigns that are critical to these communities.
+With Lyda Hill’s long-standing family history in both North Texas and Colorado Springs, she continues to make strategic philanthropic investments in projects that will transform these communities.
+She also continues to support and sponsor events and campaigns that are critical to these communities.
 This focus area includes:

 Funding for campaigns and organizations that are integral to the fabric of the community.